Robyn S. Klein

-Robyn S. Klein is an American neuroimmunologist as well as the Vice Provost and Associate Dean for Graduate Education at Washington University in St. Louis Missouri.
+Robyn S. Klein is an American neuroimmunologist as well as the Vice Provost and Associate Dean for Graduate Education at Washington University in St. Louis.
 Klein is also a professor in the Departments of Medicine, Anatomy & Neurobiology, and Pathology & Immunology.
 Her research explores the pathogenesis of neuroinflammation in the central nervous system by probing how immune signalling molecules regulate blood brain barrier permeability.
 Klein is also a fervent advocate for gender equity in STEM, publishing mechanisms to improve gender equity in speakers at conferences, participating nationally on gender equity discussion panels, and through service as the president of the Academic Women’s Network at the Washington University School of Medicine.

 Early life and education

 Klein pursued her undergraduate studies at Columbia University’s Barnard College in New York City.
 In 1985, Klein completed her Bachelors of Arts in Biological Sciences, graduating with honors.
 After her undergraduate degree, Klein pursued an MD-PhD at Albert Einstein College of Medicine.
 On her way to obtaining her dual-degree, Klein completed a Masters in Neuroscience in 1990 at Albert Einstein College and then graduated in 1993 with a Ph.D. in Neuroscience and an M.D. from Albert Einstein.
 Klein then completed her internship and her residency in medicine at the Brigham and Women’s Hospital and subspecialty training in Infectious Diseases at Massachusetts General Hospital, both in Boston, Massachusetts.
 Throughout her experiences in the clinic, Klein became interested in the neuroprotective role of brain immune responses, as many Acquired Immunodeficiency Syndrome (AIDS) patients presented with severe brain infections in their immune compromised state.
 She wondered how the interplay of brain infection and immune responses impacted on overall brain function in acute and chronic states.

 Following these clinical experiences and inspirations, Klein completed postdoctoral training in Immunology at Harvard Medical School.
 In 1999, Klein was the first to demonstrate that the HIV envelope protein could induce calcium transients in neurons and astrocytes via chemokine receptor activation.
 Her first author paper in the Journal of Immunology highlighting these findings provided a basis for understanding the neuronal damage and inflammation that result from HIV-1 encephalitis.

 In 2002, Klein helped discover that deficiency in Chemokine Receptor 2 (CCR2) decreased monocyte recruitment to the CNS which help reduce the symptoms of experimental autoimmune encephalitis.
 In Klein’s first author paper in development in 2001, she reported that the chemokine CXC12 and its receptor CXCR4 are important in cerebellar granule cell proliferation and migration.
 Klein’s work has continually shown that immune signalling in the brain contributes to brain disease pathogenesis and cognitive defects that could be treated with immune targeting therapies.